 A typical wedding ceremony is a staged event consisting of the following:

-- Groom’s Arrival: Although he is often waiting, along with his support team, with the Celebrant for the Bride’s arrival, a more recent trend is for the groom’s party to escort the grandparents and parents (those not with the Bride) to their seats after all other guests are seated and then take their places at the altar.
+- Couple’s Arrival: Although one party is often waiting, along with support team, with the Celebrant for the other’s arrival, a more recent trend is for both to have their own entry precession, often combined with escorting the grandparents and parents to their seats after all other guests are seated and then take their places at the altar.
+This is then followed by the toehr party and their attendants, perhaps escorted by Dad and/or Mum or other close relative or friend.

 - Welcome: everyone is welcome and thanked for coming.
 Special people, unable to be present, are acknowledged.